edelgado/ifttt/README.md

 A mysterious benefactor offers to pay your bills for a year so you can work full-time on any programming project you want.
 What would you work on?

+This project has been quite an adventure.
+The process of trial and error was almost comical for me.
+Working with [Meteor](http://www.meteor.com/) (a Node.js-based framework) has been great, but at the same time it has revealed how much there is to learn still.
+Collections, Reactivity, Fibers, Templates, and so on!

+Because of that, if I had my bills paid for a year, I would try to grok Meteor and then become a contributor.
+That would be something I would certainly be proud of.

 ### Question 2

 Same mysterious benefactor, same sweet deal, but this time you're asked to work on a _non_-programming project.
 What would you work on?